r0nny8000/cb0t/README.md

-# cbot
-a bot... again
+CBOT
+====

+As small and simple bot to buy cryptoocurrency on Kraken using the Kraken API.

 Log
 ---

-set python version to 3.12.8 as this is the version with the longest support in azure (until 2028)
+Set the Python version to 3.12.8, as it offers the longest support in Azure (until 2028).

+To set up the environment, use the following commands:

     pyenv install 3.12.8
     pyenv local 3.12.8

+The project was initialized using the Azure Functions CLI with the following command:

+    func init --python